jordansaker/Fuel-Log-API/README.md

 ### Marshmallow

 The API uses the Marshmallow library to convert complex datatypes, to and from native Python objects.
 This is done through the Schema class in the Marshmallow library.
-It allows the app to validate input data, deserialise input data to app-level objects such as Lists or Dicts.
-It can also serialise app-level objects to be rendered to standard formats such JSON which can then be passed through a request. [(marshmallow.readthedocs.io, n.d.)](./docs/references.md#r7)
+It allows the app to validate input data and deserialise input data to app-level objects such as Lists or Dicts.
+It can also serialise app-level objects to be rendered to standard formats such JSON which can then be passed on through a request. [(marshmallow.readthedocs.io, n.d.)](./docs/references.md#r7)

 ### Flask-Marshmallow